jw120/mal/jw-haskell/README.md

 * Text used internally throughout
 * megaparsec (using its lex helpers)
-* Either for parsing errors
-* ?? for eval errors
+* Either for parsing errors and for eval errors

 Tools used